sourcegraph/handbook/content/engineering/code_reviews.md

 - Code reviews increase the overall consistency of our codebase by spreading knowledge of best practices and eliminating anti-patterns.
 - Code reviews distribute domain expertise, code knowledge, and ownership across the team so development can continue when people are unavailable (e.g. vacation).

+## Review cycles

+Once a change is ready for review it may go through a few review cycles, in general it'll look something like this:

+1. Ready for review
+1. Reviewers leave feedback
+1. Author addresses feedback, ensuring they have marked each comment as resolved.
+This can be relaxed if a comment was just a suggestion or a small nit.
+The goal is to communicate to the reviewer what has changed since they last reviewed.
+1. Author leaves a comment letting the reviewers know it is ready for another pass.
+Back to step 1.

 ## When is a code review not required?

 We do not technically prevent PRs from being merged before being explicitly approved because there exist PRs that are appropriate to merge without waiting for a review.